 Jeremy Rothschild: How would you describe what Have to Have does to people that have never heard of it?

 Carla Holtze: It’s your registry for your lifestyle.
 It allows you to save all of the products that you want from any online retailer into your online profile which you can share it with your friends.
 You can follow what your friends to see what’s trending and what they’re looking to buy, and you can click to buy from the sites you’re on.
-So, for instance, if I’m following you on Have to Have and your birthday’s coming up, I can look at your profile, see exactly what you want, and buy it for you.
+So, for instance, if I’m following you on Have to Have and your birthday’s coming up, I can look at your profile, come up with some amazing new birthday ideas, and buy it for you.
 You get what you want, and it makes everyone happy.
 If I’m browsing a bunch of different websites, I can tag what I want right there, and save it.
 Then we [Have to Have] can tell you when it goes on sale.

 JR: How do people share their shopping lists on the site?

 CH: You can send a list specifically to different people.
 If you have your birthday list set up, and want to send it to someone who’ll buy you a gift, you can share it.
 You can post it on Facebook, you can share it on Twitter, and share it through all social media.
 It’s a public and social site, so people that are following you can see what you’ve done and your lists as well.

 JR: Do the notifications go right to your Facebook profile?

 CH: Only if you’ve checked that you want that to happen.

 JR: How does Have to Have profit from people using the button, if people are still buying clothes from other stores?